ProgramFiles/nanonet/README.md

     https://www.microsoft.com/en-gb/download/details.aspx?id=44266

-The only required dependencies are h5py, numpy, and watchdog (used for watching a filesystem while reads are output from MinKNOW).
-These will be download and installed/compiled automatically.
+The only required dependencies are h5py and numpy.
+These will be downloaded and installed/compiled automatically.
 Alternatively install them from your system's package repository.
 For Windows Christophe Golke maintains a repository of compiled python wheels at:

     http://www.lfd.uci.edu/~gohlke/pythonlibs/

-See the full installation instructions for further details where instructions to perform a binary installation under Ubuntu can also be found.
+See the full installation instructions for further details, where instructions to perform a binary installation under Ubuntu can also be found.

 **Optional Components**